liljencrantz/crush/docs/overview.md

 Crush features several shortcuts to make working with external commands easier.

-* Firstly, subcommands like `git status` are mapped into method calls like `git:status`.
-That way you do not have to quote the subcommand name, e.g.
-`git "status"`.
-* Secondly, named arguments are transparently translated into options.
-Single character argument names are turned into options with a single hyphen, and multi-character argument names are turned into GNU style long options with two hyphens, e.g. `git:commit m="hello"` is converted into `git commit -m "hello"` and `git:commit message="hello"` is converted into `git commit --message "hello"`.
+* Named arguments are transparently translated into options.
+Single character argument names are turned into options with a single hyphen, and multi-character argument names are turned into GNU style long options with two hyphens, e.g. `git commit m="hello"` is converted into `git commit -m "hello"` and `git:commit message="hello"` is converted into `git commit --message "hello"`.
 * Thirdly, named arguments with a value of boolean true are simply turned into